nrfconnect/sdk-nrf/doc/nrf/ug_nrf91_features.rst

 See :ref:`ug_bootloader` for more information.

 A bootloader chain is optional.
-Not all of the nRF9160 samples include a secure bootloader chain, but the ones that do use the :ref:`bootloader` sample and :doc:`mcuboot:index`.
+Not all of the nRF9160 samples include a secure bootloader chain, but the ones that do use the :ref:`bootloader` sample and :doc:`mcuboot:index-ncs`.

 .. _nrf9160_ug_secure_partition_manager: